April 2015 — May 2015

 Needless to say the rest of our day was rather anticlimactic; we moseyed around Mossel Bay, did a short hike, and grabbed a quick sandwich at Karen’s in George before making our way to Oudtshoorn.
 The evening was spent acclimatizing to the dry weather of the Klein Karoo, a semi-desert region of South Africa famous for farming large Somali ostriches.
 We wandered around town until we found a place that served these large birds, and ended up ordering an ostrich meat stir fry.
 It was almost identical to beef in appearance and taste, but a much leaner, and quite pleasant.

 Day 10: Oudtshoorn to Swellendam

 It was the perfect morning to ride an ostrich.
 Having conquered Great Whites yesterday, I was looking forward earning my chops on the biggest, fastest bird in the world.

 CANGO OSTRICH FARM

-After the farm, we drove to the Cango Caves for an underground tour of the limestone ridge that runs parallel to the Swartberg Mountain.
+After the farm, we drove to the Cango Caves for an underground tour of the limestone ridge that runs parallel to the Swartberg Mountains.
 We opted out of the tunnel-crawling adventure tour to save time, and joined the R85, 1-hour heritage tour instead.
 Remembering the Sterfonktein Caves fondly, we descended a well-lit staircase into the dripstone caverns.
 We were disappointed.

 The geological formations, though marvellous, seemed too well-manicured with switches, pot lights and fake artifacts.
 Curators had all but laid down a red carpet for tourists to walk on, and it appeared as the formations themselves had even been touched up somehow.
 Craving a more raw experience, we decided to make better use of our hour despite have already paid.
 We told the tour guide we felt sick, and skipped forward to the exit.
 Turns out we wouldn’t have missed much.